Elissa Blount Moorhead

-Elissa Blount-Moorhead is a Baltimore-based producer, artist, writer, curator and lecturer.
-Blount-Moorhead is an advocate for social change through her interdisciplinary work in visual art, music, design, and film.
-She has produced public art events, gallery exhibitions, films screenings, and education programs since the early 90s.
+Blount-Moorhead) is a Baltimore-based producer, artist, writer, curator, and lecturer.
+She is an advocate for social change through her interdisciplinary work in visual art, music, design, and film.
+She has produced public art events, gallery exhibitions, film screenings, and education programs since the early 90s.

 Education and background

-Elissa Blount-Moorhead was born and raised in Brooklyn, New York.
+Blount Moorhead was born and raised in Brooklyn, New York.

 She lived in the Bedford-Stuyvesant neighborhood in Brooklyn, NY before moving to Baltimore, Maryland in 2014.
-Blount-Moorhead studied at the Syracuse University College of Law and received her degree in 1993, and later received her MFA in Interior Design at Parsons School of Design in 2007.
-She has a 14-year-old daughter, Mahsati "Sunny" Moorhead and a 9-year-old son, Ziggy Moorhead.
+She studied at the Syracuse University College of Law and received her degree in 1993, and later received her MFA in Interior Design at Parsons School of Design in 2007.
+She has two children, Mahsati and Ziggy.

 Work

-Elissa Blount-Moorhead has produced public art events, gallery exhibitions, films screenings, and education programs since 1991.
+Blount Moorhead has produced public art events, gallery exhibitions, film screenings, and education programs since 1991.
 Blount-Moorhead co-founded Red Clay, a Brooklyn-based nonprofit arts organization dedicated to providing a platform for emerging media and experimental artistic expression.

 At Red Clay Arts, she curated and produced over 20 exhibitions and programs, in New York and London.
 These exhibitions include Random Occurrences (2005), a multi-venue exhibition in conjunction with Project Diversity; Cat Calls (2001), a Street Harassment project at St Ann's Warehouse and the NYC Museum; and an inaugural experimental series Practicum at Bric Arts Media BRIC(2002).
 With Red Clay Arts, Elissa Blount-Moorhead traveled to Jamaica, where she and her team taught children photography, photojournalism, new media and experimental artistic expression.

-Blount-Moorhead was the Director of Design, Programming, and Exhibitions at the Weeksville Heritage Center.
+Blount Moorhead was the Director of Design, Programming, and Exhibitions at the Weeksville Heritage Center.
 She was co-curator of Funk, God, Jazz, and Medicine: Black Radical Brooklyn, a collaboration between with Creative Time and Weeksville Heritage Center.
 This was a walkable month-long art exhibition of four community-based art works by Xenobia Bailey, Simone Leigh, Otabenga Jones & Associates, and Bradford Young.
 She was the Director of RushKids an arts education program administered Rush Arts Gallery (2001-2003).